 - System of Care helps families with complex needs access integrated services.
 To learn more about Care Coordination via System of Care, click here.

 TESTING AND ASSESSMENT

-Testing and Assessment services help identify and design a plan to address developmental, learning, and neuropsychological concerns:
+Testing and Assessment services help identify and design a plan to address developmental, learning and neuropsychological concerns:

 - Developmental Evaluations: assess the cognitive, social and emotional functioning of children ages 3-6, identify strengths and challenges in early development and outline ways to address them.